 Would that help you achieve your cost savings goal for the year?
 Probably so.

-The cost of not properly managing your contingent labor program could present vast consequences to your organization…many you may not even be aware of.
-With so many opportunities for savings, consider exploring how a VMS could positively impact your organization, like reducing your spend to the tune of $1M per month.
+The cost of not properly managing your contingent labour programme can present vast consequences to your organisation — including many you may not even be aware of.
+With so many opportunities for savings, consider exploring how a VMS could positively impact your organisation, like reducing your excess spend by €1M per month.